Back to Roborock Guides

 Quick Solutions

-Re-link Chime to doorbell in Ring app settings
+Re-link the Chime to the doorbell in Ring app settings

-Check Chime audio volume is turned up in app
+Turn the Chime ring volume up in the app

-Verify Chime and doorbell on same WiFi network
+Confirm the Chime and doorbell are on the same account/WiFi

-Factory reset Chime and set up again if nothing works
+Factory reset the Chime and set it up again if nothing works

 Still having issues?
 This is usually the deeper cause below.